 The outbreak of the Russia-Ukraine war in early 2022 has had significant impact on global financial markets.
-The Board of Directors has written down the investments held in Russia to \$nil, resulting in unrealised losses of \$2,332,207 which decreased the net assets of the Fund.
+In the prior year, the Board of Directors wrote down the investments held in Russia to \$nil, resulting in unrealised losses of \$2,332,206 which decreased the net assets of the Fund.
+The value of these investments was maintained at \$nil in the current year.
 The investment manager will pay close attention to the development of the war and evaluate its impact on the financial position and operating results of the Fund.
-This is considered to be a non-adjusting event after the reporting period.
 The investment manager will continue to remain alert to the situation and monitor the subscriptions and redemptions of the Fund.